Jordan Poyer

-Jordan Lynn-Baxter Poyer (born April 25, 1991) is an American football strong safety for the Buffalo Bills of the National Football League (NFL).
-He played college football at Oregon State, where he was named a consensus All-American.
-Poyer was drafted by the Philadelphia Eagles in the 2013 NFL Draft and has also played for the Cleveland Browns.
-While a senior in high school, he was selected by the Florida Marlins in the 2009 Major League Baseball Draft.
+Jordan Lynn-Baxter Poyer (born April 25, 1991) is an American professional football safety for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Oregon State Beavers, where he was a consensus All-American.
+Poyer was selected by the Philadelphia Eagles in the 2013 NFL draft, but was waived only a few months into his rookie season.
+After becoming a backup safety for the Cleveland Browns, Poyer later became a starter for the Buffalo Bills, where he formed one of the league's top safety tandems alongside Micah Hyde.
+Poyer earned All-Pro and Pro Bowl accolades while on the Bills.
+He has also played for the Miami Dolphins.

-High school career
+Early life

 Poyer played baseball, basketball, and football at Astoria High School.
 As a freshman, he helped the baseball team win the state championship and as a senior he helped the football team win the state championship.
 As a senior, he was named Oregon's player of the year and was drafted by the Florida Marlins in the 42nd round of the 2009 Major League Baseball Draft.
 In 2009, Poyer was named the baseball Cowapa League Player of the Year.
 He was a quarterback and safety on the football team and had 123 touchdowns in three years.
 In his senior season, he was the state's player of the year on offense and defense.

 College career

+Football

 Poyer attended Oregon State University and played for the Oregon State Beavers football team from 2009 to 2012.
 As a true freshman in 2009, he played in 13 games and had 11 tackles.
 The following season, he had 1,109 all-purpose yards and 34 tackles at the cornerback position.

 Poyer started 12 games in 2011.
 He was the team's primary punt returner and averaged 14.1 yards per return.
 His four interceptions ranked first in the Pac-12, and he also had 57 tackles.
 In 2012, Poyer had 51 tackles.
 He again led the Pac-12 in interceptions, with seven.
 That season, he was named to the All-Pac-12 first-team and was also a consensus All-American.

+Baseball

+Poyer did not play college baseball in his first two years at Oregon State.
+In 2010, he played collegiate summer baseball for the Corvallis Knights and decided to join the 2011 Oregon State Beavers baseball team in the spring.
+However, by April, he found the workload to be too much and decided to quit the team.
+He described it as "definitely one of the hardest decisions [he had] ever had to make."
+All told, he appeared in seven games for the Beavers and had three hits and two walks in fourteen plate appearances.